 Before commencing your role, you will be asked to register for the Online Faculty System (OFS).
 You should also have access to Zoom, Microsoft Office (or compatible equivalent), and Google Forms.
 There are free editions of all these suites, available from the software publishers' websites.

-Undertaking adviser site visits
+Attending DAC site visits

 Further information can be found on the site visits web page.

 DAC members can claim expenses for travel incurred while undertaking their role, e.g. attending DAC meetings or site visits.
 The mileage rate for diocesan volunteers is £0.45 per mile.
 The cost of car parking, train tickets or other fares can also be claimed – please note that copies of tickets/receipts must be provided.

 To claim, please download and complete a Lichfield DAC Travel Expenses Claim Form, and return it, with any accompanying receipts (scanned or photographed), to the DAC Office by email.
 Please note that the diocese requires that expense claims must be made within three months of the expense being incurred in order to be reimbursed.

 Questions or problems

 If you have any questions or concerns about your role, or experience problems, please contact the DAC officers for help and support in the first instance.
 If necessary, the issue can then be elevated to involve the DAC Chair.

 If the time comes when you wish to resign as a volunteer, we ask that you first let the DAC Office know via email, giving at least one month's notice, if at all possible.
 This will enable us to make arrangements to cover your role.